markmac99/ukmon-pitools/README.md

 INSTALLATION
 ------------
-* Login to your pi using VNC or AnyDesk or TeamViewer, open a Terminal window and type the following
+* Login to your pi using VNC or AnyDesk or TeamViewer, open a Terminal window from the Accessories menu, then type the following
 > cd /home/pi/source
 > git clone https://github.com/markmac99/ukmon-pitools.git
 > cd ukmon-pitools
 > ./refreshTools.sh

-Terminal can be found on the Accessories menu.

 * When prompted, copy the SSH public key.